 Small business PBX phone systems today are increasingly more sophisticated.
 Here's a quick comparison of a conventional small business PBX system and a Unified Communications system that combines an Internet Protocol (IP) PBX and other features.

 Traditionally, a small business PBX (Private Branch Exchange) is a telephone switching system that manages incoming and outgoing calls for a company's internal users.
 A PBX is connected to the public phone system and automatically routes incoming calls to specific extensions.
 It also shares and manages multiple lines.
-A typical small business PBX system includes external and internal phone lines; a computer server that manages call switching and routing; and a console for manual control.
+A typical small business PBX system includes external and internal phone lines; a computer server that manages call switching and routing; and a console for administrative control.